Actinarium/Nagbox/README.md

 <a href='https://play.google.com/store/apps/details?id=com.actinarium.nagbox&referrer=utm_source%3Dgh-nagbox%26utm_medium%3Dreferral%26utm_term%3Dnagbox-readme'><img alt='Get it on Google Play' src='https://play.google.com/intl/en_us/badges/images/generic/en_badge_web_generic.png' height="72" /></a>

+## Not enough MVP!

+Some developers may find the lack of MVP/MVC/MVVM/etc architecture in this sample disturbing.
+While I agree that those are great for making large projects organized, I have a strong opinion against over-engineering.

+This sample is very simple and does not need MVP.
+If you like acronyms so much, check out KISS and YAGNI.

 ## More from the developer

 Be the first to know when I publish new articles, tutorials, libraries and apps:

 * Add me to circles on [Google+][gplus]
 * Follow me on [Medium][medium]
+* Follow me on [Twitter][twitter]

 Also check out [Material Cue][mcue], my flagship app for Android developers.
 It’s free.